orioledb/orioledb/doc/usage.md

 )  USING orioledb
 ```

-In S3 mode all the tables and materialized views created with `using orioledb` are synchronized with S3 incrementally.
-That is, only modified blocks are to be put into S3 bucket.
-The table/materialized view not created with `using orioledb` will be saved completely at every checkpoint.
-So, it's recommended to use S3 mode when you store the majority of your data using the OrioleDB engine.
+In S3 mode, all tables and materialized views are incrementally synchronized with S3, meaning only modified blocks are uploaded to the S3 bucket.
+However, for tables and materialized views not created with `using orioledb`, OrioleDB’s background workers will compute file checksums during each checkpoint.
+Therefore, it is recommended to use S3 mode when storing the majority of your data with the OrioleDB engine.

 For best results, it's recommended to turn on `Transfer acceleration` in **General** AWS S3 bucket settings (endpoint address will be given with `s3-accelerate.amazonaws.com` suffix) and have the bucket and compute instance within the same AWS region.
 Even better is to use **Directory** AWS bucket within the same AWS region and sub-region as the compute instance.